-- Individuals who were differentially sick or risk averse at baseline are more likely to enroll in RSBY in the first place and/or retain the RSBY card at midline and endline, conditional on household group assignment. - Total utilization should be weakly higher in household group A than C. Equivalently, average utilization including both enrollees and non-enrollees, i.e., the ITT estimates of utilization, should be higher in A.19 - After predicting those in group A likely to enroll if they were in group C, we test to see if they have higher utilization conditional on getting insurance.
+- Total utilization should be weakly higher in household group A than C. Equivalently, average utilization including both enrollees and non-enrollees, i.e., the ITT estimates of utilization, should be higher in A. 16 - After predicting those in group A likely to enroll if they were in group C, we test to see if they have higher utilization conditional on getting insurance.